Ukraine is united in its resistance – and you can help us!

 Outsourcing IT Services: 4 Ways to Build Long Term Partnerships

-Outsourcing any type of IT project may seem like a leap of faith.
+Outsourcing any IT project may seem like a leap of faith.
 Will your outsourcing partner have your back at all times?
 Or will the engagement stall for one reason or another?

 It’s not always easy to model how a new partnership will go.
 Because too many factors are at play: